 Types of Employee Rewards at Work

-There are several types of employee rewards that companies can use to recognize and motivate their employees.
+Companies can use several types of employee rewards to recognize and motivate their employees.
 Some common examples include:

 Verbal recognition: